 Mortgage rates have been at historically low levels for some time now, but the likelihood is that base rates will start to increase in 2017.
 Yet homeowners could continue to benefit for a while yet.

-Rates won't stay this way forever, and if you're currently making lower repayments - and if your budget allows - you've got an ideal opportunity to overpay your mortgage and reduce your debt before rates start to creep back up.
+Rates won't stay this way forever, so if you're currently making lower repayments - and if your budget allows it - you've got an ideal opportunity to overpay your mortgage and reduce your debt before rates start to creep back up again.

 To keep standard repayments as low as possible, it of course makes sense to find the lowest rate to suit your circumstances.
 That way you could potentially afford to overpay a significant amount each month, and could ideally drop to a lower loan-to-value (LTV) band when it's time to remortgage or move on from your initial term, which could in turn lead to better rates.

 Opting for a fixed rate deal could well be the best option, particularly as rates could start to creep up over the next few years.
 Those with a deposit of 20%, 10% or even 5% will be able to find five-year fixed rate mortgages, but even fixing for two or three years could be worthwhile.
 Ten-year mortgages are also on the rise, so you could have the peace of mind that your rate won't change for an entire decade.

 Most fixed mortgages offer some kind of flexibility when it comes to overpayments, typically allowing homeowners to overpay by up to 10% of the total balance of the mortgage each year.
 You may have to pay a penalty if you go over this level, and if you pay off your mortgage completely you might be hit with early redemption fees, so always make sure to thoroughly check the terms and conditions of your mortgage.
 Those on a variable rate, meanwhile, might find there are no overpayment restrictions whatsoever, so it's always worth checking.